 Lesson Two: Accessibility Icons in Action explores universally acknowledged accessibility icons with discussion about their advantages and disadvantages.

-Lesson Four: Taking Action for Accessibility offers a chance to apply learning to problems and issues in the school and community.
+Lesson Three: Taking Action for Accessibility offers a chance to apply learning to problems and issues in the school and community.

 Remember that children have had a variety of experiences with disabilities, and they are bringing their own perspectives to this series.
 Children with physical disabilities sit in our classrooms, as do those whose family members or close friends have disabilities.
 It’s important not to single these children out or make them feel as though the lessons are directed at them.
 Acknowledge children's unique perspectives and experiences when they are offered, but emphasize that these lessons are for everyone.